howtographql/howtographql/content/graphql/advanced/4-security.md

 A good estimate of how expensive a query is is the server time it needs to complete.
 We can use this heuristic to throttle queries.
 With a good knowledge of your system, you can come up with a maximum server time a client can use over a certain time frame.

 We also decide on how how much server time is added to a client over time.
-This is a classic ![leaky bucket algorithm](https://en.wikipedia.org/wiki/Leaky_bucket).
+This is a classic [leaky bucket algorithm](https://en.wikipedia.org/wiki/Leaky_bucket).
 Note that there are other throttling algorithms out there, but they are out of scope for this chapter.
 We will use a leaky bucket throttle in the next examples.